 Depending on how you use your hoop house, the floor surface may be more important than you think.
 Foot traffic is the reason why.
 If you’ll be using your hoop house for seedling flats and pots, the soil is quite likely to turn into a trampled, dusty and muddy mess as you walk in an out for watering, weeding and transplanting.
 Any kind of pathways you create should be made of light, organic material that doesn’t permanently affect the soil.
 Clean straw is an excellent pathway option, but it’s not available everywhere.
 If you live in a forested area, sawdust is a perfect choice for a hoop house pathways.

-Hoop House Plans: Three Details that Make a Big Difference
+Hoop House Plans: 3 Details Make a Big Difference

 Something called “wiggle wire” is the best option for anchoring plastic along the edges of your hoop house.
 It works with an aluminum track that fastens to the ends and edges of your hoop house, to make securing plastic fast and absolutely reliable.

 You’ll enjoy longer plastic life and much more effective hoop house action with a double layer of inflated plastic.
 Pull two layers of plastic over your frame and secure them with a little slack.
 Small, energy efficient electric fans can be installed to continually blow air into the gap between the layers, keeping them taut while also boosting internal hoop house temperatures during cold weather.
 Inflation also keeps plastic from flapping in the wind, extending plastic life.

 If you live in a windy area, consider adding duckbill anchors to secure the ground frame .
 Pound one just outside each corner, with another one of two along each long edge.
 Lever the cable of the anchor up to set the duckbill horizontal, then use rope to tie the ground frame down.

 Protect Your Poly Plastic